bjorntheart/Morsecode-PHP/README.md

 Both tasks consist of PHP files and their respective tests.

-The Morsecode component has an additional PHP file called `stdin.php` that takes input in the form of plain text or a file path from `STDIN`. `stdin.php` does not have an associated test file.
+The Morsecode component has 2 additional PHP files called `stdin.php` and `stdinFunctions.php`.
+Some functions in `stdin.php` where extracted into `stdinFunctions.php` to make them testable. `stdin.php` takes input in the form of plain text or a file path from `STDIN`.

 ## Getting Started